JZacharyG/ProofSchool/README.md

 If typeset, the solution will be prepended with the contents of `\solutiontitle`, which defaults to ’’**SOLUTION:** ”, but you can renew this command if you’d like.
 #### Problems in Columns/Grids
 Problems can be placed in a grid (numbered across the row, instead of down the column).
-This can be achieved with the option described below, or by issuing the command `\ProbsInColumns{n}`, where $n$ is the desired number of columns. `\ProbsNotInColumns` is equivalent to `\ProbsInColumns{0}`, and causes subsequent problems to be typeset in the usual way.
+This can be achieved with the option described below, or by issuing the command `\ProbsInColumns{n}`, where n is the desired number of columns. `\ProbsNotInColumns` is equivalent to `\ProbsInColumns{0}`, and causes subsequent problems to be typeset in the usual way.
 This command is useful (in comparison to corresponding option to the `prob` environment) if you want to change the number of columns part way through a grid, or if you want to use columns for the top level of problems instead of just for subproblems.

 You do not need to add explicit linebreaks, but any linebreaks that you do add will be respected.
 The first problem in a grid should be preceeded by a blank line.